Gregg Jarrett and Brett Tolman - August 15th, Hour 3

 They see this for what it is.

-For for three long years, as the media insisted, he he was a Manchurian candidate and a Russian secret Russian agent.
+And they watched Trump being victimized in that hoax for three long years, as the media insisted he was a Manchurian candidate and a Russian secret Russian agent.

-Um and now they see these prosecutions not as legitimate, but as political persecutions.
+And now they see these prosecutions not as legitimate, but as political persecutions.

-And I I agree with Brett.
+And I agree with Brett.

 This tactic of bringing racketeering charges is such an egregious abuse of the statute.

-I mean, racketeering requires proof of a corrupt organized criminal enterprise and a repeated pattern of systemic illegal behavior.
+I mean, racketeering requires proof of a corrupt, organized criminal enterprise and a repeated pattern of systemic illegal behavior.

 It's usually extortion for monetary profit, control of property.

-Here the DA is treating RICO like this Elastic rubber band and stretching it until it snaps.
+Here, the DA is treating RICO like this elastic rubber band and stretching it until it snaps.

-And you know, the chilling effect is severe.
+And, you know, the chilling effect is severe.

-In the future, uh, losing candidates will certainly fear that they'll be criminally prosecuted if they exercise their rights under law by filing an election challenge.
+In the future, losing candidates will certainly fear that they'll be criminally prosecuted if they exercise their rights under law by filing an election challenge.

-Then your calls 800-941 Sean as we continue.
+Then your calls, 800-941-Sean, as we continue.

-We are on the Sean Hannity Show, a place where free speech and the First Amendment are still alive and well.
+You're on the Sean Hannity Show, a place where free speech and the First Amendment are still alive and well.

 Liberalism is a failed ideology.

-Get your dose of independence and liberty every weekday, right here with Sean.
+Get your dose of independence and liberty every weekday right here with Sean.

 Sean Hannity.